-New primitive trails in the Lance Rosier unit would include an "east/west" hiking trail using abandoned roadbeds where possible, and a multiuse loop trail in the northeast section of the unit for horseback riding, biking, and hiking (includes some backcountry).
+New primitive trails in the Lance Rosier unit would include an "east/west" hiking trail using abandoned roadbeds where possible, and a hiking loop trail in the northeast section of the unit.

 New trailheads with visitor parking would be constructed for the Fern Hollow Trail off CR 4415, the Old Wagon Road Trail, off Highway 92, and the Canal-Saltwater Barrier Trail (in partnership with the Lower Neches River Authority).